- London is currently subject to national coronavirus restrictions.

-Step one: From 29 March, you can meet in a group of up to six people or two households outdoors.
+Step one: Since 29 March, you can meet in a group of up to six people or two households outdoors.

-Step three: From 17 May, you'll be allowed meet in a group of up to six people or two households indoors, and a group of up to 30 people outdoors.
-You'll be able to return to the city's indoor attractions, entertainment and hospitality venues, including museums, galleries, pubs, bars, restaurants and theatres.
+Step three: Since 17 May, you are allowed to meet in a group of up to six people or two households indoors, and a group of up to 30 people outdoors.
+You can visit the city's indoor attractions, entertainment and hospitality venues, including museums, galleries, pubs, bars, restaurants and theatres.
 Accommodation across London can also reopen.

 For more information, take a look at the UK government's full roadmap out of lockdown.

 London's attractions, leisure venues, pubs, restaurants and non-essential shops have been able to reopen on phased dates following the easing of coronavirus restrictions, although some venues such as nightclubs remain closed.
 Find out what’s open and when in the capital.